Dikshanya/SIH/README.md

 The app was developed using android studio (version 4.0.1).
 Backend in java and used Flask to connect the Machine Learning models with the app.

-Folder dataset contains the dataset used to train the machine learning models:
+Folder Datasets contains the dataset used to train the machine learning models:
+1)pH Dataset - Sheet1.csv is used for pH prediction

-cpdata.csv is used for crop prediction (parameters used Avg Temp , Avg Rainfall , Avg Humidity and pH)
+2)cpdata.csv is used for crop prediction